Connector CAD Models Help Accelerate the Design Process

 Visualization, especially in 3D, not only helps the engineer implement their design, but it may also form part of a fuller rendering of the end-equipment.
 This may help "sell" the design to an end-customer or key stakeholder before ever getting to the point of producing a prototype.
 And, being able to tweak a concept at this stage can dramatically reduce the number of design iterations, saving both time and money.
 Other benefits can accrue further down the line, especially for an original equipment manufacturer (OEM) that may use more than one electronics manufacturing service (EMS).
 Here the ability to easily switch production locations is enhanced by component models that are compatible with the EMS' manufacturing tools.
 Not only does this save the system designer from having to re-render their model, with the obvious time and cost benefit, but it also avoids the risk of potential errors, especially if the target CAD tool is less familiar to the engineer.

-CUI's extensive portfolio of connectors includes audio, dc power, USB, DIN, and RCA versions.
-To support these product groups, we offer 3D CAD files for these 600+ individual connector models.
+CUI Devices’ extensive portfolio of connectors includes audio, dc power, USB, DIN, modular, terminal blocks, and RCA versions.
+To support these product groups, we offer 3D CAD files as well as PCB footprints and symbols for hundreds of these individual connector models.
 They are available in most major CAD system formats, including: SolidWorks®, Pro/Engineer®, Autodesk Inventor®, Mechanical Desktop®, and many more.

 Ready-available CAD models from component vendors can greatly improve efficiency during the design process, eliminating the mundane task of component rendering and allowing the engineer to focus on creating true value within his or her end-product while also reducing time to market.